gadenbuie/epoxy/README.md

 ## Whisker Engine

-Sometimes the `glue` engine doesn’t quite deliver the template power you need.
+Sometimes the `epoxy` engine doesn’t quite deliver the template power you need.
 In these cases, you can use the `whisker` engine instead.

     ```{r}
     contestant <- list(name = "R User", value = 1000, taxed = 600, in_ca = TRUE)